plone/training/docs/effective-volto/addons/semanticui.md

 theme uses the [extras](https://github.com/plone/volto/tree/master/theme/themes/pastanaga/extras) folder, which isn't fully using the Semantic-UI theming engine.

 The key to success in Volto theming is to understand how Semantic-UI's theming engine works and how to manipulate it.
+Reading the `theme.less` and understanding it is a must.

-For example, each Volto project brings has its own `src/theme.js`, from which the CSS is loaded.
+Each Volto project brings its own `src/theme.js`, which is the entry point for Volto's CSS.

 ```js
 import 'semantic-ui-less/semantic.less';
 import '@plone/volto/../theme/themes/pastanaga/extras/extras.less';
 ```

-By simply providing your own copy of semantic.less, you can tweak which basic semantic-ui definitions are loaded, or even create new elements.
+By simply providing your own copy of semantic.less (and changing the above import), you can tweak which basic semantic-ui definitions are loaded, or even create new elements.

 ```
 & {